-- Co-hosted the meeting with the Conseil de développement économique de la Nouvelle-Écosse (CDÉNÉ) and the French Municipal Administrator. - Kept an ongoing dialogue with Acadian and francophone community organizations at business and community events. - Encouraged Acadians and francophones to find out about and participate in local government.
+- Co-hosted the meeting with CDÉNÉ and the French Municipal Administrator. - Kept an ongoing dialogue with Acadian and francophone community organizations at business and community events. - Encouraged Acadians and francophones to find out about and participate in local government. - Supported the 2020 Municipal and CSAP elections by providing the following services: - o Providing the Candidate's and Safe Election's Guide in French and English ahead of the Municipal Election; - o Worked with the Elections Vendor and CSAP to ensure that French translations for election materials were adequate; and - o Provided French-language posters for polling stations.